a-mahdipour/DS-ML-AI-intro/README.md

 - using list of lists: rows are stored in a list with sub-lists of column indexes and array values
 - using coordinate List: list of tuples containing row and column indexes as well as the array values

-Other than #sparsity issue in #machinelearning (#ml) in real-world applications, datasets often include #missingdata.
+Other than sparsity issue in ML in real-world applications, datasets often include missing data.
 For instance, deep-sequencing technologies are not perfect enough to profile all genetic transcription data which generates missing data.
 Many ML systems are not designed to support missing values and therefore, we need to handle this issue at data-preparation level.

 Some approaches to handle missing data are:

-- #deletion: the simplest way of handling missing data but can increase #bias in #trainingdata.
+- deletion: the simplest way of handling missing data but can increase bias in training data.
 Two types of deletion are
-1. #listwise (complete-case) analysis: removes all data for a case that has one or more missing values.
+1. list-wise (complete-case) analysis: removes all data for a case that has one or more missing values.
-2. #pairwise deletion (available-case analysis): excludes values only when there is a certain data point needed to test if the value assumed to be missing, is actually missing.
+2. pair-wise deletion (available-case analysis): excludes values only when there is a certain data point needed to test if the value assumed to be missing, is actually missing.
 Thus it can be a source for non-positive definite matrices in multivariate analyses.

-- #imputation: replaces missing data by predicted values (non-missing data is usually used for this purpose).
+- imputation: replaces missing data by predicted values (non-missing data is usually used for this purpose).
 Some imputation other those approaches are:
 1. Simple imputation (missing data is calculated by different tools: mode, mean, median of the non-missing data)
 2. Regression imputation
 3. Hot-deck imputation (matching with non-missing values and key variables of non-missing values)